lachlanc/py-ardx/public/content/eprimer.md

 ### Things to watch out for:
 There are two common form factors, bulb style (where the common lead is the second lead and is the longest), and Pirahna or UFO form factor (pictured - insert these into the breadboard on the diagonal).

 There are two types of RGB LED, Common Anode and Common Cathode.
-For Common Anode, connect the common lead to 5V.
+For Common Anode, connect the common lead to the positive supply (5V).
 For Common Cathode, connect the common lead to ground.
 The three other leads are for R, G and B signal.
 This guide assumes that you are using a Common Cathode RGB LED.
 ### Exercises
 [12](/exercises/12)

 <hr/>
 <a id="transistor"></a>